autovmnet/autovm_old/README.md

 The AutoVM platform is designed to be compatible with default VMware ESXi settings and does not require any changes.

-### Do you like to try for free ?
+### Do you like to try for free?

-To get and setup the system, Please visit the installation [article](https://wiki.autovm.net/index.php/Installation).
+To get and set up the system, please visit the installation [article](https://wiki.autovm.net/index.php/Installation).
 If you have any questions, please read the [FAQ](https://wiki.autovm.net/index.php/FAQs) section.
-If you didnt find your answer, please ask your question in the [stack](http://stack.autovm.net).
+If you didn't find your answer, please ask your question in the [stack](http://stack.autovm.net).